sraghuvanshi/MK205_Altruist_SIH2020/README.md

 **Problem Statement** - Making websites meaningful for differently Abled citizens with open source tools.

-## Understanding the Problem Statement
+## UNDERSTANDING THE PROBLEM STATEMENT

 - Ministry of Rural Development is currently running several schemes and programs primarily focusing on the *development of rural poor*.
 It is important to note that as *per census 2011 (2016 updated) – In India out of the 121 Cr population, 2.68 Cr persons are disabled and  (69%) of the disabled population resided in rural areas (1.86 Cr).
 One more key concern is that around 51% of the total disabled population in rural areas is not literate.*